-Track Maximum Zoom Medium Zoom Minimum Zoom Sequences g c g g g t g g c c a a g c g c g g g t g g c c a a g c a c a c c a a g c c a c c a a g c c a a g c c a a a g c c Once the letters disappear, only the background color, if any, is shown.
+Track Maximum Zoom Medium Zoom Minimum Zoom Sequences g c g g g t g g c c a a g c g c g g g t g g c c a a g c a c c a a g c c a a g c c a a g c c a a a g c Once the letters disappear, only the background color, if any, is shown.
 At minimal zoom levels, sequences are shown as colored bars with white gaps.
 Sequence Logo Once the logo letters disappear, only the background color, if any, is shown.
 Some tracks cannot be displayed at low zoom levels, and prompt you to zoom in.
 Consensus Match Zoom in to see graph

-GC Content ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Some tracks cannot be displayed at low zoom levels, and prompt you to zoom in.
+GC Content mark to the top top the top top the top top the top top top the top Some tracks cannot be displayed at low zoom levels, and prompt you to zoom in.

 Gap Fraction

 Translation C • A H R F V K H I A L S T S L